heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-creating-simple-msi-setup-with-wix-toolset.md

 </DirectoryRef>
 ```

-> NOTE: A directory reference for our program file(s) will be automatically generated using [Fragment](http://wixtoolset.org/documentation/manual/v3/xsd/wix/fragment.html) element.
-Will be explained later.
+> **Note:** A directory reference for the program file(s) will be automatically generated using [Fragment](http://wixtoolset.org/documentation/manual/v3/xsd/wix/fragment.html) element.

 **Components for shortcuts**

-We have two components for our shortcuts; one if Windows architecture is 32-bit, another one if 64-bit.
-The reason for this is the location of `msiexec.exe` might be located in different system folder since we have a shortcut to uninstall our program using `msiexec.exe`.
+You may have two components for the shortcuts; one if Windows architecture is 32-bit, another one if 64-bit.
+The reason for this is that the location of `msiexec.exe` might be located in different system folder since you have a shortcut to uninstall the program using `msiexec.exe`.
 Only one of these two components will be used and it's based on [Condition](http://wixtoolset.org/documentation/manual/v3/xsd/wix/condition.html) element defined value in each component.

 ```xml
 <DirectoryRef Id="ApplicationProgramsFolder">